DPU@SCARC: Current Digital Preservation

 MediaInfo supplies technical and tag information about a video or audio file.
 As with FFmpeg and the checksums, I have this process installed as a macOS Service.
 I also use a tool from the AVPreseve called Fixity to monitor locally stored video files.
 Fixity scans a directory, creating a manifest of the files, including their file paths and their checksums.
 A regular checksum validation can be run on a predefined schedule.
 I have set this up to run every Friday evening.

 DPU also uses a local ZFS filesystem for temporary production-level storage that provides routine block-level fixity checks and self-healing for damaged files.
-DPU uses this exclusively for video files.
+Although initially used exclusively for video files, I have setup the local instance of Archivematica to use this filesystem as both a staging area for materials transferring into Archivematica and as the AIPStore.